CT Corp: Relationship

 The group is known to have good relations with Anthoni Salim.
 Salim Group had been indebted when Para Group helped save Bank Central Asia, which was then hit by a financial crisis.
 With the Salim Group, Para Group partners in working on projects in Batam and Singapore.
 With Sinar Mas Group, Para Group also partners in the Mega Life life insurance company.

 In Singapore, Para Group acquired a public company called Asia Medic, which is engaged in health care.
 Besides that, Para Group created a joint venture company called Gladifora.
 Whereas in Batam, (in collaboration with Arsikon) Para Group created a joint venture in the property sector, and has obtained a concession of around 300 hectares in a strategic location.
 The plan on this land will be built entertainment and residential centers.
 The housing is Coastarina.

 Corporate identity changes

 On 1 December 2011, Chairul Tanjung inaugurated the Para Group change to CT Corp.
-CT Corp consists of three sub holding companies: Mega Corp, Trans Corp, and CT Global Resources which include financial services, media, retail, lifestyle, entertainment, and natural resources.
+CT Corp consists of three sub holding companies: Mega Corp, Trans Corp, and CT Global Resources, which include financial services, media, retail, lifestyle, entertainment, and natural resources.
 Changing the name of this company also coincides with changes in the company's identity and logo.
 According to Chairul Tanjung, because it has been 30 years, there must be a transformation.

-Corporate Governance
+Corporate governance

 Shareholders of CT Corp include Chairul Tanjung and his family members, as well as Japanese conglomerate Mitsui & Co, which invested nearly $1 billion in CT Corp in 2021.

-Global investors, including Singapore's sovereign wealthfund GIC Private Limited and World Bank's International Finance Corporation, hold direct and indirect stakes in CT Corp's subsidiaries.
+Global investors, including Singapore's sovereign wealth fund GIC Private Limited and World Bank's International Finance Corporation, hold direct and indirect stakes in CT Corp's subsidiaries.